 Description of the system architecture

-A camera takes video images of a given area.
-The video images are sent -protected by end-to-end encryption- to a local server.
-The algorithm analyses how many people are in the images.
-That number is sent to an overview page (dashboard) for the municipality's operational staff, so that they have an accurate picture of the crowds at the moment.
-Currently, only the crowds at the Marineterrein location are shown, in the future also for the other Public Eye locations.
-The video images do not leave the server and are not stored.
-A very limited number of images are kept only for training purposes, these are encrypted.
+A camera captures video footage of a specific area.
+The video footage is sent – secured by end-to-end encryption – to a local server.
+The algorithm analyses how many people are visible in the footage.
+This figure is sent to a dashboard for the council’s operational staff, so that they have an accurate picture of the current footfall.
+At present, only the footfall at the Marineterrein location is displayed; in future, this will also include the other Public Eye locations.
+The video footage does not leave the server and is not stored.
+Only a very limited number of images are retained for training purposes; these are encrypted.

-Personal data is processed according to the applicable laws and regulations (AVG) and the Transparency Guide (TADA).
+Personal data is processed in accordance with applicable legislation and regulations (GDPR) and the guidelines on transparency (TADA).
 A specific privacy statement accompanies this project.
-The locations and functions of the cameras are included in the Amsterdam municipality's camera register.
+The locations and functions of the cameras are recorded in the City of Amsterdam’s camera register.

 Performance

-The algorithm needs to be about 70 per cent accurate to extract relevant insights to regulate traffic.
-In practice, the algorithm delivers about 90 per cent accuracy.
+The algorithm must be approximately 70 per cent accurate in order to derive relevant insights for regulating traffic.
+In practice, the algorithm achieves an accuracy of around 90 per cent.
 We derive this from the training images.

-Besides operational functioning, this project is constantly innovating.
-We are constantly looking for new functionalities that can improve the system:
+In addition to its operational functioning, this project is characterised by constant innovation.
+We are continually seeking new functionalities that can improve the system:

-One of the ambitions is to build the system even more privacy-friendly, and we are doing so by adding a model that makes it possible to train the algorithm with fewer images per camera.
-This is called the ViCCT model.
+One of our ambitions is to make the system even more privacy-friendly, and we are doing this by adding a model that makes it possible to train the algorithm using fewer images per camera.
+This is known as the ViCCT model.

-We want to have the analysis performed on the sensor (the "on edge" technique).
+We want the analysis to be carried out on the sensor itself (the ‘on-edge’ technique).

 Link to code base